2008 Ban Zhang Golden Tips Ripe Pu-erh Tea Cake

 Couldn't load pickup availability

-"Golden Tips" refer to the tender buds of tea leaves, typically adorned with golden hairs.
-These hairs are rich in beneficial compounds such as polyphenols, catechins, and caffeine, which contribute to the tea's high quality and distinctive aroma.
-The presence of golden tips is a hallmark of premium tea.
+“Golden Tips” refer to the tender buds of tea leaves, typically covered with golden hairs.
+These fine hairs are rich in beneficial compounds such as polyphenols, catechins, and caffeine, which enhance both the quality and the distinctive aroma of the tea.
+The presence of golden tips is a hallmark of premium-grade tea.

-Unlike raw Pu-erh tea, ripe Pu-erh undergoes a more intricate production process, including an additional fermentation step with carefully controlled heat and moisture.
-This fermentation builds upon the foundation of raw tea, yielding a distinctive, mellow flavor and a smooth, velvety texture.
+Unlike raw Pu-erh (Sheng Pu'er), ripe Pu-erh (Shou/Shu Pu'er) requires a more intricate production process, including an additional fermentation step with carefully controlled temperature and humidity.
+This fermentation builds upon the foundation of raw tea, creating a uniquely mellow character with a silky-smooth and rounded texture.

 Please note that the packaging of aged tea cakes may naturally develop creases or signs of wear over time.
 This is entirely normal and does not affect the tea's quality or flavor.
 Instead, these marks serve as a testament to the tea's storied journey through time.
 As Pu-erh tea ages, it deepens in complexity, character, showcasing its truly unique charm.